Santa Cruz Parabolic Tension Strings

 All new SCGC guitars leaving our small shop in Santa Cruz will be set up with these new Santa Cruz Strings, and individual packages of both the Low Tension and Mid Tension sets can be purchased by clicking below.
 SCGC finds that most players prefer the Low Tension Strings for smaller bodied guitars, OOO, OM, H and F Models, and the Mid Tension Strings for dreadnought models.
 If you prefer to use Mid Tension Strings on smaller bodied guitars, it is recommended that the guitar be set up to accommodate the added tension.

-Santa Cruz Parabolic Tension Strings – Low Tension$18.00
+Recent reviews of Santa Cruz Parabolic Tension Strings:

 SCGC Parabolic Tension Strings Testimonials